-During this dramatic halt in sales, Mack took the time to reevaluate his advertising strategy, which consisted of nailed signs to telephone poles and door-to-door flyers.
+During this dramatic halt in sales, Mack took the time to re-evaluate his advertising strategy, which consisted of nailed signs to telephone poles and door-to-door flyers.
 With his last $10,000, Mack revamped his advertising plan by purchasing television advertisement time.
 He bought advertisement time on two different networks, where his commercials would loop with announcements for trade schools and worker’s compensation lawyers during Saturday night wrestling broadcasts.

 After a long day at Gallery Furniture, Mack stopped by the television station to view the progress of his commercial production.
 Not liking what he saw, he stepped in at the last minute and improvised where he rapidly spoke, announcing the business practices of Gallery Furniture and ending his pitch with the now-famous “Save You Money” slogan.

 The ad hoc campaign worked, and Gallery Furniture experienced huge shifts in sales.
-Mack started branching away from selling only value-priced furniture to include higher-end furniture, attracting a new set of customers to his store, but Mack kept the same promise to all his customers: if you buy it TODAY, we’ll deliver it TODAY.
+Mack started branching away from selling only value-priced furniture to include higher-end furniture, attracting a new set of customers to his store.
+But Mack kept the same promise to all his customers: if you buy it TODAY, we’ll deliver it TODAY.

 Donations the Size of Texas

 Appreciative of his business’s success, Mack is extremely grateful to the city of Houston.
-Just like he’s known for his catchy slogan, Mack is equally known for his generous support to various local charities.
+Just as he’s known for his catchy slogan, Mack is equally known for his generous support to various local charities.
 Every Christmas, Mack donates households of furniture to needy families.
-Mack is often the high bidder for the Houston Livestock Show and Rodeo where his contributions go directly towards college scholarships.
-He is also a proud supporter of the city of Houston, going as far as to attend the 1996 Summer Olympics in Atlanta to campaign for Houston’s bid for the 2008 games, spending his own money for the cause.
+Mack is often the high bidder for the Houston Livestock Show and Rodeo, where his contributions go directly towards college scholarships.
+He is also a proud supporter of the city of Houston, going as far as to attend the 1996 Summer Olympics in Atlanta to campaign for Houston’s bid for the 2008 games and spending his own money for the cause.
 Mack donated money to the Bush-Clinton Tsunami Relief Fund, and in 2009, Gallery Furniture committed to providing new furniture to various USO centers around the world.
-On a regular basis, Mack participates in speaking engagements for various groups, including schools, where he shares his fascinating story to eager listeners.
+On a regular basis, Mack participates in speaking engagements for various groups, including schools, where he shares his fascinating story with eager listeners.

 Work Hard, Play Hard

 Open daily from 8 a.m. to 10 p.m., Gallery Furniture seems to never stop, just like its owner.
 Mack works seven days a week, standing at his desk by the entrance to greet his customers.
-Like his trademark commercials, Mack can be regularly heard on the store’s loud speakers, announcing the latest deals and specials.
+Like his trademark commercials, Mack can be heard regularly on the store’s loudspeakers, announcing the latest deals and specials.
 With such high standards for himself and his store, Mack likewise expects only the best from his employees, all in an effort to provide superior service to his customers.
 When new shipments arrive, Mack often joins his staff, lifting and lugging the furniture around the store.

 A Unique Shopping Experience